mbr84/heroku-resque-pool/README.md

 Resque-pool is a great gem, but is no longer actively maintained.
 This patch is necessary if you want to take advantage of Resque's updated term signal handling.
-Set TERM_CHILD and RESQUE_TERM_TIMEOUT to gracefully shutdown workers on redeploy and dyno re-scale.
+It further includes patches from the gem [resque-heroku-signals](https://github.com/iloveitaly/resque-heroku-signals), which account for Heroku's practice of sending a SIGTERM to both parent *and* child processes.